 Find & Apply For Licensed Practical / Vocational Nurse Jobs In St. Clair, Alabama

 Licensed Practical / Vocational Nurse jobs in St. Clair, Alabama involve providing basic nursing care under the supervision of registered nurses and doctors.
-Duties include monitoring patients' health, administering medications, and assisting with daily activities.
-LPN/VN positions in St. Clair offer opportunities for hands-on patient care and career advancement.
+Duties include monitoring patients, administering medication, and assisting with daily activities.
+LPNs/LVNs work in various healthcare settings such as hospitals, nursing homes, and clinics.
 Below you can find different Licensed Practical / Vocational Nurse positions in St. Clair, Alabama.

 Jobs in St. Clair